 In a standard business valuation, an analyst makes adjustments to the company’s financial statements to better reflect economic reality.
-This process is known as normalization.
+This process is normalization.
 Items that are unique to the current business or non-recurring are adjusted.
 Normalized financial statements allow better comparisons to industry averages and other similar companies.
 These normalized adjustments provide a more accurate picture of the company’s true earning capacity.
-Here are some of the most common types of valuation adjustments an analyst makes to the financial statements.
+The following are some of the most common types of valuation adjustments an analyst makes to the financial statements.

-Assets which are not part of operations are removed from the balance sheet.
-Common non-operating assets include unallocated cash and marketable securities, loans receivable, idle equipment and vacant land.
+Assets that are not part of operations are removed from the balance sheet.
+Common non-operating assets include unallocated cash and marketable securities, loans receivable, idle equipment, and vacant land.

 Non-recurring or discretionary items and expenses